 ½ teasp cinnamon

-4 tbsp Gran Stead’s ginger (Mellow or Light & Fiery)
+4 tbsp Gran Stead’s ginger wine (Mellow or Fiery)

 Fill stone cavity of peaches with brown sugar and pinch of cinnamon each, pour ginger wine over peaches and set under grill for 10 minutes.